frnsys/speculating_futures/readme.md

     - [Free love or genocide?
 The trouble with Utopias](http://www.theguardian.com/books/2016/jan/24/trouble-with-utopia-free-love-genocide-thomas-more-500-exhibition).
 Tobias Jones.
     - [Every Single Word Spoken by a Person of Color in "Her"](https://www.youtube.com/watch?v=wy_z_KKClBE).
 Edited by Dylan Marron.
     - [The Future Mundane](http://www.core77.com/posts/25678/the-future-mundane-25678).
 Nick Foster.
+    - [The Propaganda of the Colony](http://metropolarity.net/2016/09/style-of-attack-report/).
+Eighteen & Ras, from Metropolarity's _Style of Attack Report_.

 - Session 2: The Illusive Utopia: Cultural Hegemony and Ideology
     - [In the Name of Love](https://www.jacobinmag.com/2014/01/in-the-name-of-love/).
 Miya Tokumitsu.